Learning to Discover Iterative Spectral Algorithms: Empirical Results

 For eigenvalue problems, the downstream task is to compute the $k$ smallest-magnitude eigenpairs using \texttt{eigs} under a fixed search subspace budget $l$ (with user-defined $k$ and $l$~\footnote{Typically $l = c\,k$ for a small constant $c$, e.g., $c = 4$.}).
 After applying an identity shift to make the target modes dominant, we use a degree-21 polynomial transform generated by the neural network engine to enhance spectral separation near the target boundary, here chosen to be defined by the eigengap between the $k$-th and $1.5k$-th eigenvalues.

-Figures~\ref{fig:eigs_convergence} and~\ref{fig:eigs_convergence_complementary} (in the appendix) compare \texttt{eigs}\footnote{We request $k + 5$ eigenvalues in \texttt{eigs}, which is standard practice to improve convergence.} with \framework preconditioning versus \texttt{eigs} with a power preconditioner baseline $P(\mathbf{X}) = \mathbf{X}^d$.
-The \framework preconditioning consistently significantly outperforms the baseline across different $(k, l)$ configurations, which indicates generalization beyond fixed spectral regions.
+Figures~\ref{fig:eigs_and_cov_whiten} and~\ref{fig:eigs_convergence_complementary} (in the appendix) compare \texttt{eigs}\footnote{We request $k + 5$ eigenvalues in \texttt{eigs}, which is standard practice to improve convergence.} with \framework preconditioning versus \texttt{eigs} with a power preconditioner baseline $P(\mathbf{X}) = \mathbf{X}^d$.
+The \framework preconditioning consistently significantly outperforms the baseline across different $(k, l)$ configurations and matrices, which indicates generalization.
 Figure~\ref{fig:ablation_zero_residual_eigs} further shows that performance improves with probe quality, suggesting the neural engine adapts to the spectral profiles.
 See Appendix~\ref{sec:realworld_appendix} for extended real-world matrix experiments and Appendix~\ref{appendix:synthetic_results_eigenproblems} for complementary synthetic results.